 Procedures for Electronic Filing of Documents

-Step 3) Add the name of the PDF document you are filing (Test Claim, IRC, etc) in the message, the name, phone number, and fax number of the person submitting the document, and the name of the agency.
+Enter the name of the PDF document you are filing (Test Claim, Incorrect Reduction Claim, etc.), and the name, phone number, and name of the agency of the person submitting the document in the "MESSAGE" box.

-To upload additional files, Click 'Add another file'.
+To upload additional files, click "ADD MORE FILES"

-BACKGROUNDEffective January 1, 2011, the Commission's regulations have been amended to accept electronic filings (or E-filings) for all documents submitted to the Commission.
-The Commission encourages everyone to use the E-filing system.
-However, hard copies of documents may still be filed by first class mail, overnight delivery, personal service, or by fax.
+BACKGROUNDThe Commission on State Mandates' (Commission's) regulations authorize electronic filings (e-filings) for all documents submitted to the Commission.
+The Commission encourages everyone to use the e-filing system.
+However, hard copies of documents may still be filed by first class mail, overnight delivery, or personal service.
 Submission in these formats requires the filer to serve all parties on the mailing list with hard copies of the documents.
-In contrast, electronic filings only require submission to the Commission's website, and service of hard copies to persons on the mailing list who have not provided an e-mail address.
-Commission staff will upload the document to the Commission's website and notify by e-mail all persons on the mailing list who provided an e-mail address that the document is available.
-Electronic filing will significantly reduce the use of paper and the cost of copying, paper, postage, and preparation.
+In contrast, e-filings only require submission to the Commission's website, and service of hard copies to persons on the mailing list who have not provided an email address.
+Commission staff will upload the document to the Commission's website and notify by email all persons on the mailing list who provided an email address that the document is available.
+E-filing will significantly reduce the use of paper and the cost of copying, paper, postage, and preparation.

 PROCEDURESSubmission of Documents

-Use the following procedures to submit new matters, such as test claims, incorrect reduction claims, requests to amend parameters and guidelines, requests to revise claiming instructions, and submission of joint reasonable reimbursement methodologies and statewide estimate of costs, and documents on existing matters, such as proposed parameters and guidelines, comments and rebuttals on claims, comments on staff analyses, requests to consolidate or withdraw claims, and requests for extension or postponement.
+Use the following procedures to submit new matters, such as test claims, incorrect reduction claims, requests to amend parameters and guidelines, requests to revise claiming instructions, and for submission of joint reasonable reimbursement methodologies and statewide estimates of costs, and documents on existing matters, such as proposed parameters and guidelines, comments and rebuttals on claims, comments on draft proposed decisions, requests to consolidate or withdraw claims, and requests for extension or postponement.

-"Filing date" means the date of delivery to the Commission's office during normal business hours.
-For purposes of meeting the filing deadlines required by statute, the filing is timely if it is submitted to the Commission's Dropbox on the website during normal business hours no later than the time for its filing has expired.
+"Filing date" means the date received by the Commission's office during normal business hours.
+For purposes of meeting the filing deadlines required by statute, the filing is timely if it is received by the Commission's Dropbox on the website during normal business hours no later than the due date.
 Normal business hours are 8:00 a.m. to 5:00 p.m., not including weekends or state holidays.
 Filings received outside of business hours will be stamped received on the next business day.

 Service of Your Document